justcallmekoko/ESP32DualBandWardriver/README.md

 ### Buttons
 During normal wardriving operation, the `UP` and `DOWN` buttons may be used to switch between display modes for different presentation of the wardriving status and statistic information.

-## Update Firmware
-The firmware update process is very simple once the initial install process is completed.
-The firmware is designed to check the attached SD card at every boot for a new bin file.
-If a new bin file is found, it uses it to automcatically execute an update.
-If an old bin file is found or no bin file is found, it resumes normal operation.

-1. Download latest firmware from releases
-2. Place the .bin file on the root of your SD card
-3. Install your SD card into the C5 wardriver
-4. Boot the C5 wardriver and allow the automatic update process to execute